No, you shouldn’t fear any fruits or vegetables.

 The latest USDA PDP report found more than 99 percent of the samples tested had residues well below the safety standards established by the Environmental Protection Agency (EPA) with almost half having no detectable pesticide residues at all.

 The “Dirty Dozen” list has received criticism from many experts within the scientific community, and for good reason.
-The Produce for Better Health Foundation (PBH) recently completed a comprehensive analysis of the methods used by the EWG to create this list.
-Our analysis reveals a number of issues, including:
+We completed a comprehensive analysis into the methods used by the EWG to create this list.
+Our analysis reveals numerous issues, including:

-What We Know About The Benefits Of Fruits And Vegetables
+What We Know About The Benefits Of Fruits & Vegetables

-In short, fruits and vegetables, regardless of form (fresh, frozen, canned, dried and 100% juice), are closely associated with a multitude of health and well-being benefits.
+In short, fruits and vegetables, regardless of type or form (fresh, frozen, canned, dried and 100% juice) as well as production methods, are closely associated with a multitude of health and well-being benefits.
 Decades of research and numerous studies confirm that increasing consumption of produce—both conventional and/or organic—improves health and reduces the risk of chronic disease and mortality.
 For instance, it has been estimated that, if just half of all Americans increased their consumption of a fruit or vegetable by a single serving each day, 20,000 cancer cases could be prevented every year.